A free PC hardware monitor for CORSAIR

-CORSAIR LINK is basically your hardware system dashboard that lets you check up on your PC’s status and see better information than what the default Control Panel can show you.
+CORSAIR LINK is basically your hardware system dashboard that lets you check on your PC’s status and see better information than what the default Control Panel can show you.
 It will display an instant summary of your hardware components—complete with real-time graph reports and straightforward numbers.
-The screen will usually list these data under the specific name of your hardware—like Intel Core i5 6600K—and you can expand the tabs to take a closer look.
+On the screen, you’ll find these data listed under the specific name of your hardware—like Intel Core i5 6600K.
+You can then expand the tabs to take a closer look.

-Most of the CORSAIR LINK-capable hardware connected will have their temperatures displayed thanks to the hardware’s sensors.
-For this, you can configure your system to automatically adjust to this and start cooling down your PC.
-You can do this by accessing the Configure tab and dragging the components’ icons to their place on the provided screen.
-You can also choose from a variety of pre-programmed modes or configure your own for fan speed.
+Most of the compatible hardware connected will have their temperatures displayed thanks to the hardware’s sensors.
+For this, you can configure your system to automatically adjust and start cooling down your PC.
+You can do this by opening the Configure tab and dragging the components’ icons to their place on the provided screen.
+You can also choose from a variety of pre-programmed modes or configure your own for fan speed and such.

-Overall, CORSAIR LINK contains most of what a CORSAIR user will be looking for to control their PC’s performance through hardware.
-Unfortunately, while the user interface is intuitive enough for most, it’s severely limited when it comes to compatible hardware and wouldn’t be a great program to use if you’re using just one or two of the selected parts.
-There’s a good reason why iCUE is now CORSAIR’s main unified system tool and is the recommended utility to use.
+All in all, CORSAIR LINK contains most of what a CORSAIR user will be looking for to control their PC’s performance through their hardware.
+Unfortunately, while its user interface is intuitive enough, it’s severely limited when it comes to compatible hardware.
+It wouldn’t be a great tool to use if you’re using just one or two of the selected parts. iCUE is now CORSAIR’s main unified system tool and is the recommended utility to use.